SystemsApproach/aether-onramp/README.md

     make node-prep
 ```

-`kubectl` will show the `kube-system` and `calico-system` namespaces running.
+`kubectl` will show the `kube-system` and `calico-system` namespaces
+running.

 ### Connect Kubernetes to the Network

 Since Aether ultimately provides a connectivity service, how the
 cluster you just installed connects to the network is an important
 detail.
 As a first pass, Aether OnRamp borrows a configuration from
-AiaB; eventually, support for optimizations like SR-IOV will also need
+AiaB; eventually, support for optimizations like SR-IOV will also be
-to be included.
+included.
 Type:

 ```
     make router-pod